yanismiraoui/yanismiraoui/README.md

 ## I am a MS in Data Science student at Stanford University and a recent MSci Mathematics graduate from Imperial College London and ETH Zürich

-- 🎓 I have just graduated from Imperial College London and ETH Zürich with a MSci degree in Mathematics. 🥳
+- 🇺🇸 I am studying a MS in Data Science at Stanford University since September 2023. 🌉
-- 🇺🇸 I will be studying a MS in Data Science at Stanford University in September 2023. 🌉
+- 🎓 I have recently graduated from Imperial College London and ETH Zürich with a MSci degree in Mathematics. 🥳
 - ⚡ I am mostly interested in Problem Solving and Data Science.
 - 🎲 In my free time, I love traveling 🌇, playing sports 🏃 and watching Formula 1 :racing_car:.